 The President's Innovation Fund (PIF) is an initiative designed to support creativity and innovation at Skyline College.
 Faculty, Staff and Administrators are encouraged to “Dream Out Loud” and propose ideas that will support the college’s Mission - Vision - Values.
-The major provider of the resources is the President’s Council, a group of dedicated community members Skyline College is fortunate to have a dedicated group of community leaders who have been actively supporting the college.
+The primary provider of the funds is the President’s Council, a group of dedicated community members committed to actively supporting Skyline College.
 The President’s Council raises financial support for the President's Innovation Fund by hosting the President's Breakfast every spring.
-They provide insightful counsel to the college and are truly an asset to the college and our community.

 The San Mateo County Community College Foundation, whose mission is to promote student success and program innovation, also provides resources to support the President’s Innovation Fund through the generosity of donors.
-The Board of Directors is made up of dedicated people who champion the development effort and build meaningful relationships between the colleges and community in order to advance the mission of San Mateo County Community Colleges Foundation.
+The Board of Directors is made up of dedicated community members who champion development efforts and build meaningful relationships between the colleges and the community in order to advance the mission of San Mateo County Community Colleges Foundation.
 The experienced staff is committed to helping donors reach their philanthropic goals.

 The President's Innovation Fund provides seed money that encourages Skyline College's faculty and staff to dream out loud.
 The President's Innovation Fund is designed to support the college's goals and strategies: